 Pet microchips are not tracking devices in any sense.
 Essentially, the chips are dormant and only ‘do’ anything once an animal is found and taken to an animal shelter or veterinarian’s office to be scanned.
 If a chip is detected, the scanner lets the technician know and then information concerning the owner’s contact details can be retrieved by authorized users of the database registry.
 The information is then used to notify the pet owner in an attempt to make arrangements for pickup.

 In most cases, there is no reaction experienced by pets after insertion.
 In some cases, the chip can move a few inches to another area of the body, but it is still safe for the animal.
 Because the chip is not constantly active nor is it a GPS tracker, pet microchipping is completely safe and releases no harmful electromagnetic frequencies.
 As passive devices, the chip is only active when it is scanned.
 At a cost less than a routine office exam, can you afford not to have your pet microchipped?

 Ina Road Animal Hospital in Tucson, AZ

-Our Tucson, AZ animal urgent care clinic is open seven days a week for your convenience.
+Our Tucson, AZ animal care clinic is open seven days a week for your convenience.
 Call Ina Road Animal Hospital today at 520-544-7700 to inquire about microchipping services and to schedule an appointment.